-1. How to Learn to Trade? – Crucial Things to Know!
+1. How to Learn to Trade?

-The trading process takes place between shares, stocks, bonds, debentures, commodities, and currencies.
+Trading occurs between shares, stocks, bonds, debentures, commodities, and currencies.
 Let’s go through the information given below.

 1.1.
 Important Trading Related Terms